Annegimhani/pahana_edu/README.md

 ## Overview
 This project is a web-based Online Billing System developed for Pahana Edu, a leading bookshop in Colombo City.
 It automates customer account management, item management, and billing processes, replacing manual methods with an efficient, computerized solution.
 Built using Java EE with a MySQL database, it fulfills the requirements of the CIS6003 Advanced Programming module at ICBT Campus.

-This GitHub repository contains the source code, UML diagrams, and documentation for the system.

 ## Features
 - **User Authentication**: Secure login with username and password validation.